 What is an acute headache?

-- Tension headache: This is the most common type of headache.
+- Tension headache is the most common type of headache.
 These headaches typically occur in the late afternoon and go away by evening.
 The pain is usually mild or moderate.
 You may have problems tolerating bright light or loud noise.
 The pain is usually across the forehead or in the back of the head, often only on one side.
 These headaches may occur every day.

-- Migraine headache: Migraines cause moderate or severe pain.
+- Migraine headaches cause moderate or severe pain.
 The headache generally lasts from 1 to 3 days and tends to come back.
 Pain is usually on only one side, but it may change sides.
 Migraines often occur in the temple, the back of the head, or behind the eye.
 The pain may throb or be sharp and steady.

 What causes acute headaches?

 The cause of your headache may not be known.
 The following conditions can trigger a headache:

 - Stress or tension, hours or even days after stressful events